-- 14. An entity shall identify portfolios of insurance contracts.
+An entity shall identify portfolios of insurance contracts.
 A portfolio comprises contracts subject to similar risks and managed together.
 Contracts within a product line would be expected to have similar risks and hence would be expected to be in the same portfolio if they are managed together.
-Contracts in different product lines (for example single premium fixed annuities compared with regular term life assurance) would not be expected to have similar risks and hence would be expected to be in different portfolios. - 15.
-Paragraphs 16-24 apply to insurance contracts issued.
-The requirements for the level of aggregation of reinsurance contracts held are set out in paragraph 61. - 16.
-An entity shall divide a portfolio of insurance contracts issued into a minimum of: - (a) a group of contracts that are onerous at initial recognition, if any;
+Contracts in different product lines (for example single premium fixed annuities compared with regular term life assurance) would not be expected to have similar risks and hence would be expected to be in different portfolios.

-- (b) a group of contracts that at initial recognition have no significant possibility of becoming onerous subsequently, if any; and - (c) a group of the remaining contracts in the portfolio, if any. - 17.
-If an entity has reasonable and supportable information to conclude that a set of contracts will all be in the same group applying paragraph 16, it may measure the set of contracts to determine if the contracts are onerous (see paragraph 47) and assess the set of contracts to determine if the contracts have no significant possibility of becoming onerous subsequently (see paragraph 19).
-If the entity does not have reasonable and supportable information to conclude that a set of contracts will all be in the same group, it shall determine the group to which contracts belong by considering individual contracts. - 18.
-For contracts issued to which an entity applies the premium allocation approach (see paragraphs 53-59), the entity shall assume no contracts in the portfolio are onerous at initial recognition, unless facts and circumstances indicate otherwise.
-An entity shall assess whether contracts that are not onerous at initial recognition have no significant possibility of becoming onerous subsequently by assessing the likelihood of changes in applicable facts and circumstances. - 19.
-For contracts issued to which an entity does not apply the premium allocation approach (see paragraphs 53-54), an entity shall assess whether contracts that are not onerous at initial recognition have no significant possibility of becoming onerous: - (a) based on the likelihood of changes in assumptions which, if they occurred, would result in the contracts becoming onerous. - (b) using information about estimates provided by the entity's internal reporting.
-Hence, in assessing whether contracts that are not onerous at initial recognition have no significant possibility of becoming onerous: - (i) an entity shall not disregard information provided by its internal reporting about the effect of changes in assumptions on different contracts on the possibility of their becoming onerous; but - (ii) an entity is not required to gather additional information beyond that provided by the entity's internal reporting about the effect of changes in assumptions on different contracts.
+- Paragraphs 16-24 apply to insurance contracts issued.
+The requirements for the level of aggregation of reinsurance contracts held are set out in paragraph 61. - An entity shall divide a portfolio of insurance contracts issued into a minimum of: - (a) a group of contracts that are onerous at initial recognition, if any; - (b) a group of contracts that at initial recognition have no significant possibility of becoming onerous subsequently, if any; and - (c) a group of the remaining contracts in the portfolio, if any. - If an entity has reasonable and supportable information to conclude that a set of contracts will all be in the same group applying paragraph 16, it may measure the set of contracts to determine if the contracts are onerous (see paragraph 47) and assess the set of contracts to determine if the contracts have no significant possibility of becoming onerous subsequently (see paragraph 19).
+If the entity does not have reasonable and supportable information to conclude that a set of contracts will all be in the same group, it shall determine the group to which contracts belong by considering individual contracts. - For contracts issued to which an entity applies the premium allocation approach (see paragraphs 53-59), the entity shall assume no contracts in the portfolio are onerous at initial recognition, unless facts and circumstances indicate otherwise.
+An entity shall assess whether contracts that are not onerous at initial recognition have no significant possibility of becoming onerous subsequently by assessing the likelihood of changes in applicable facts and circumstances. - For contracts issued to which an entity does not apply the premium allocation approach (see paragraphs 53-59), an entity shall assess whether contracts that are not onerous at initial recognition have no significant possibility of becoming onerous: - (a) based on the likelihood of changes in assumptions which, if they occurred, would result in the contracts becoming onerous.